All systems nominal

 SourceDestinationPortProtocolPurpose

-Verity serverFedNow endpoint443HTTPSInstant payment processing
+Verity core serverFedNow endpoint443HTTPSInstant payment processing

-Verity serverSWIFT endpoint443HTTPSCross‑border payment processing
+Verity core serverSWIFT endpoint443HTTPSCross‑border payment processing

-Verity serverPostgreSQL server5432TCPLedger database
+Verity core serverPostgreSQL server5432TCPLedger database (if not localhost)

-Verity serverNTP server123UDPTime synchronisation
+Verity core serverNTP server123UDPTime synchronisation

-Verity serverOTLP collector4317gRPCObservability telemetry
+Verity core serverOTLP collector4317gRPCObservability telemetry

 10 — Support